- Common uses

 - tell your doctor and pharmacist if you are allergic to pralsetinib, any other medications, or any of the ingredients in pralsetinib capsules.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have or have ever had lung or breathing problems other than lung cancer, bleeding problems, high blood pressure, or liver disease.
+- tell your doctor if you have or have ever had lung or breathing problems other than lung cancer, bleeding problems, high blood pressure, or kidney or liver disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or if you plan to father a child.
 Pralsetinib may interfere with the action of hormonal contraceptives (birth control pills, patches, rings, implants, or injections), so you should not use these as your only method of birth control during your treatment.
 You must use a non-hormonal birth control such as a barrier method (device that blocks sperm from entering the uterus such as a condom or a diaphragm).
 Ask your doctor to help you choose a method of birth control that will work for you.
 If you are female, you will need to have a pregnancy test before you start treatment, and you should use non-hormonal birth control to prevent pregnancy during your treatment and for 2 weeks after your final dose.
 If you are a male and your partner can become pregnant, you should use effective birth control to prevent pregnancy during your treatment and for 1 week after your final dose.
-You should know that this medication may decrease fertility in men and women; however, you should not assume that you cannot get pregnant or that you cannot get someone else pregnant.
 If you or your partner becomes pregnant while taking pralsetinib, call your doctor.
 Pralsetinib may harm the fetus.

 - tell your doctor if you are breastfeeding or plan to breastfeed.
 You should not breastfeed while taking pralsetinib and for 1 week after your final dose.